Cameron Heyward: 2014

 On April 22, 2014, the Pittsburgh Steelers exercised a fifth-year option on his rookie contract paying him $6.96M in 2015.

 Throughout training camp he competed with Brett Keisel, Stephon Tuitt, and Cam Thomas to be a starting defensive end.
 Defensive coordinator Dick Lebeau named him the starting weak side defensive end, opposite Cam Thomas, to begin the regular season.

-He started the Pittsburgh Steelers season-opener against the Cleveland Browns and made four combined tackles and sacked Brian Hoyer in a 30–27 victory.
-The following game, he recorded a season-high seven combined tackles as the Baltimore Ravens defeated the Steelers 26–6.
+He started the Steelers season-opener against the Browns and made four combined tackles and sacked Brian Hoyer in a 30–27 victory.
+The following game, he recorded a season-high seven combined tackles as the Ravens defeated the Steelers 26–6.
 On October 3, 2014, Heyward was fined $22,050 by the NFL for using abusive language towards an official during Week 4 loss to the Tampa Bay Buccaneers.
 On December 21, 2014, Heyward recorded four combined tackles and was credited 1.5 sacks on Alex Smith during a 20–12 victory over the Kansas City Chiefs.
 The following game, he made a season-high six solo tackles, an assisted tackle, and sacked Andy Dalton in a 27–17 win.
 He finished the season with 53 combined tackles (33 solo), a career-high 7.5 sacks, and four pass deflections in 16 games and 16 starts.
 Heyward played in 64 consecutive games during his first four seasons.
 He received the sixth highest overall grade among all qualified defensive ends from Pro Football Focus in 2014.

-The Pittsburgh Steelers finished first in the AFC North with an 11–5 record in 2014.
-On January 3, 2015, Heyward made two combined tackles in a 30–17 loss to the Baltimore Ravens in the AFC Wildcard game.
+The Steelers finished first in the AFC North with an 11–5 record in 2014.
+On January 3, 2015, Heyward made two combined tackles in a 30–17 loss to the Ravens in the AFC Wildcard game.

 2015

 On July 16, 2015, the Pittsburgh Steelers signed Heyward to a six-year, $59.25 million extension that includes $15 million guaranteed and a signing bonus of $12 million.

 Heyward began the season as the de facto left defensive end, along with Stephon Tuitt.
-He started the season-opener against the New England Patriots and recorded four combined tackles in a 28–21 loss.
+He started the season-opener against the Patriots and recorded four combined tackles in a 28–21 loss.
 The next week, he made five solo tackles and sacked Colin Kaepernick as the Steelers routed the San Francisco 49ers 43–18.
 On November 8, 2015, Heyward racked up a season-high eight combined tackles in a 38–35 victory over the Oakland Raiders.

 Heyward finished the season with 54 combined tackles (39 solo), seven sacks, and two pass deflections in 16 games and 16 starts.
 The Pittsburgh Steelers finished second in the AFC North with a 10–6 record.
 On January 9, 2016, he made a solo tackle and sacked A. J. McCarron during an 18–16 victory over the Cincinnati Bengals.
-The following game, the Pittsburgh Steelers lost 23–16 to the eventual Super Bowl 50 Champions, the Denver Broncos.
+The following game, the Pittsburgh Steelers lost 23–16 to the eventual Super Bowl 50 Champions, the Broncos.
 Heyward was ranked 88th on the NFL Top 100 Players of 2016.